k9mil/statum/README.md

 - Displays a list of top streamers of the platform.
 - List of the current most popular twitch clips, alongside with their metrics.
 - Utilization of MongoDB for indexing streamers to minimize the amount of requests & user sessions.
+- Ability to view a random twitch stream between 10 and 100 viewers to help to support smaller streamers.

+& more.

 ## Working on 🦸‍♂️